-There are a number of myths going around about credit including:
+There are a number of myths going around about how credit works including:

-1. 53% Believe paying their cell phone bill builds their credit score
+1. Paying your cell phone bill builds your credit score

-A recent study revealed that over half of the 2300+ people surveyed think paying their cell phone bill helps build their credit.
+Many people think paying their cell phone bills helps build their credit.
 Unfortunately, it does not.
-However, if you pay your bill late and become delinquent it will have a negative impact on your credit score.
+However, if you pay your bill late and become delinquent, it will have a negative impact on your credit score.

-2. 52% believe that holding a credit card balance is good for their credit
+2. Holding a credit card balance is good for your credit

-3. 27% believe checking your credit report will not reduce your credit score
+3. Checking your credit report will not reduce your credit score

-4. 15% incorrectly believe that once a credit score is bad, it can’t be rebuilt
+4. Once a credit score is bad, it can’t be rebuilt